Peanut Butter Glazed Salmon Burgers with Winter Slaw

 6 scallions, thinly sliced

-2. In a bowl, combine the cornstarch, syrup, water, soy sauce, vinegar, and ginger until blended.
+In a bowl, combine the cornstarch, syrup, water, soy sauce, vinegar, and ginger until blended.
 Stir into onion mixture.
 Bring to a boil; cook for 2-3 minutes or until thickened.
-Add peanut butter; cook for 2 minutes or until peanut butter is melted, stirring constantly.
+Add Peanut Butter & Co.
+Mighty Maple; cook for 2 minutes or until peanut butter is melted, stirring constantly.

 Assemble salmon burgers.
 Place salmon piece on half of burger bun.
 Top with winter coleslaw and place top.
 Serve warm.